rajivsimhadri/BikeSharingAssignment_Multiple_Regression/README+(1).md

 # Project Name
-> Outline a brief description of your project.
+> To build a multiple linear regression model for the prediction of demand for shared bikes.

 ## Table of Contents